In Flanders Fields Museum

 From this symbolic accommodation, the museum also pays great attention to the contemporary landscape as one of the last tangible witnesses of the war history.
-From 21 September 2020, however, it will no longer be possible to visit the Belfry due to restoration works.
-From Easter 2022 (and after climbing the 231 steps), the tower will once again offer a view of the city and the surrounding battlefields.
+During your visit and after climbing the restored Belfry tower (by an additional 231 steps), you can look out over the city and the surrounding battlefields.

-People from five continents and from more than a hundred different countries and cultures took part in the war in Flanders.
-Likewise, the museum's public is diverse and extremely international.
+People from five continents and from more than a hundred different countries took part in the war.
+Their personal stories are all equally worthy of being passed on.

 Of the 600,000 victims who died because of the war in Belgium, more than 550,000 fell in the Westhoek.
 Almost 30,000 of them were civilians.

 For four years the war took hold in an arc-shaped front around Ypres.
 The museum helps to read the landscape of this Ypres Salient as an ancient battlefield.

 The collection of war art is not a department in itself, but pops up throughout the exhibition to reflect the events of the war from an artistic distance..